 The cost growth factors applied were calculated based using the information in Merrow et al. (1981) and de Jong et al. (2015) and are 0.93, 0.58 and 0.50 for HEFA, ATJ and GFT, respectively.
 These cost growth factors were applied to each process.
 However, the cost growth factor of 0.50 for GFT was not applied to the sorting manufacturing area for the MSW model because this manufacturing area is an established process that can be a separate business and applying the cost growth factor would falsely inflate the capital investment.
 In addition to cost growth factors, Merrow et al. (1981) defines plant performance as a percent of the nameplate production and it incorporates both the novelty of the process and the type of process.
 Plant performance was calculated for each process and the percent of the total nameplate production volume was assumed to grow by 20% per year until 90% was reached (de Jong et al. 2015).
 The performance factors used are 85.8%,40.2% and 41.7% for HEFA, ATJ, and GFT, respectively.
+The performance factor for HEFA was not applied as it is less conservative than the assumed start up schedule for nth plants.

 The increased capital costs combined with increased feedstock cost and lower yields represent at the high cost end of the ranges discussed.
 Facility capital requirements and minimum selling prices are expected to decrease as the technology matures, these estimates are labeled "mature".
-The lowest numbers in each range provided represent a reduction in capital costs of 10% from mature as well as a drop in feedstock costs.
+The lowest numbers in each range provided represent a reduction in capital costs of

+10% from mature as well as a drop in feedstock costs.
 Yield improvements for pathways other than HEFA were also included.
 This set of data is labeled "low" and is meant to show a possible minimum selling price goal with continued technology improvement.